Can I Shock Pool After Adding Algaecide? Complete Guide

 Step 5: Add Shock Treatment

 Add liquid chlorine around the pool perimeter with the pump running.
-A gallon of 12.5% liquid chlorine raises FC by approximately 13 ppm in 10,000 gallons of water.
+A gallon of 12.5% liquid chlorine raises FC by approximately 10 ppm in 10,000 gallons of water (adjust calculation based on your product's actual concentration).
 For severe algae problems, you may need 2-4 gallons initially.
 Add shock in the evening to prevent UV degradation of chlorine.

 Special Considerations for Different Pool Types